RepleDEV/iro-thegame-DEPRECATED/README.md

 ```bash
 npm start
 ```
-And go to [localhost:3000](https://localhost:3000) on your browser (HAS TO BE THE SAME MACHINE THAT STARTED THE APP)
+And go to [localhost:3000](https://localhost:3000) on your browser (HAS TO BE THE SAME MACHINE THAT STARTED THE APP).
+Or just run the index.html file in a browser.
+(Path should look something like this ../iro-thegame/src/index.thml)

 ## Contributing
 For major changes, please open an issue to discuss the change.